stashed/stash/docs/tutorial.md

   - `spec.schedule` is a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26) that indicates that file groups will be backed up every 1 minute.

 Stash operator watches for `Restic` objects using Kubernetes api.
 Stash operator will notice that the `busybox` Deployment matches the selector for `stash-demo` Restic object.
 So, it will add a sidecar container named `stash` to `busybox` Deployment and restart the running `busybox` pods.
+Since a local backend is used in `stash-demo` Restic, sidecar container will be mounted the corresponding persistent volume.

 ```sh
 $ kubectl get pods -l app=stash-demo